j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 ```
 L1(Σ) = { aabc, bbc, cb, ac, ... }
 ```
 The language L1 for the alphabet Σ is called infinite, cause it consists of all possible combinations of a, b, c symbols of any lengths.
+This language don't have any restrictions in terms of lenght of the strings and the order of characters.

 On the other hand the language L2(Σ) is finite, cause the maximum lenght of each string of this language maximum consists of 3 characters.
+So, applying restriction on the language (length of any string is 3 characters maximum), we can make finite language.

 ```
-L2(Σ) = {abc, aac, bbc, acc, ...}
+L2(Σ) = { abc, aac, bbc, acc, ... }
 ```

+The main takeaway here - once we start applying restrictins to the language - we form the grammar of the language.
+So, the grammar is a set of restrictions on the top of the alphabet for the specific language.